teadjs/tead/README.md

 [![Travis Build Status](https://travis-ci.org/okwolf/tead.svg?branch=master)](https://travis-ci.org/okwolf/tead) [![Windows Build Status](https://ci.appveyor.com/api/projects/status/github/okwolf/tead?svg=true)](https://ci.appveyor.com/project/okwolf/tead/branch/master) [![Coverage Status](https://coveralls.io/repos/github/okwolf/tead/badge.svg?branch=master)](https://coveralls.io/github/okwolf/tead?branch=master) [![npm version](https://img.shields.io/npm/v/tead.svg?style=flat)](https://www.npmjs.com/package/tead)

 In a world full of complex test-runners, Tead dares to keep it simple.
 Tests are defined as plain JavaScript objects.
-The only test assertion supported is a simple form of deep equals.
+The only test assertion supported is a basic form of deep equals.
 Mocks/fakes/spies will never be provided.
 Asynchronous tests are not possible.
 These are all very intentional key features.

 The boilerplate and global nastiness of functions such as `describe/beforeEach/beforeAll/afterEach/afterAll/test/it/assert/expect/...` are gone.
 Your linter is so happy, it no longer cares whether you use semicolons or not.
 Callback functions with `done` arguments that you're responsible for calling - history.
 Once you learn the simple convention for test values, you will notice they are all signal and no noise.
-The standard-issue watch mode is built-in.
+Standard-issue watch mode is built-in.
 Support for your ES6 modules comes attached to its frontal lobe.

 Tead is compatible with `Node.js >=6`.